Sue: Is there anything I should know before we start?

 Me: It certainly looks that way.

-Sue: What a load of old rubbish.
-It started well but it rapidly went downhill.
-The Cybermen were rubbish, the aliens were rubbish, the locations were wasted, the direction was terrible and the plot was impossible to follow.
-Tom Baker had some nice moments but that was a mess.
+Sue: What a load of rubbish.
+It started off all right, but then it went downhill.
+The Cybermen were rubbish, the aliens were rubbish, the locations were completely wasted, the direction was terrible, and the plot was impossible to follow.
+Tom Baker had some nice moments, but basically it was a mess.

-Me: Well, that was the end of Tom Baker’s first season.
+Me: That’s the end of Tom Baker’s first season.

 Sue: Really?
 Wow.
 It flew by.
-It wasn’t a great story to finish a season on, though.
-I hope there are some decent stories along soon.
+That wasn’t a great story to finish the season on, mind.
+I hope some decent stories come along soon.